acomaviation/aerobid-legal-docs/privacy_policy.md

 - **Usage Data** includes information about how you use our Platform and subscription services.
 - **Marketing and Communications Data** includes your preferences in receiving marketing from us and your communication preferences.

-Where you use our Platform on behalf of a business (e.g. an operator or broker), we anticipate that most of the data we collect in connection with your use of the Platform will be business information rather than personal data.
-This privacy policy applies to the extent that you provide us with any personal data ancillary to your use of the Platform for and on behalf of the business that you represent.
-Where you use our Platform on behalf of a business, you must not upload or otherwise transmit personal data relating to passengers, crew members or any other individuals via our Platform (including via our chat function).
-If you are, have been previously, or will in future be a passenger or crew member on any flight facilitated via our Platform, we do not process your personal data.

-We refer to the above categories of data in the [Purposes for which we will use your personal data](#purposes-for-which-we-will-use-your-personal-data) tables.
+We refer to the above categories of data in the[ Purposes for which we will use your personal data](https://www.aero.bid/legal/privacy#purposes-for-which-we-will-use-your-personal-data) tables.

 We also collect, use and share **Aggregated Data** such as statistical or demographic data for any purpose.
 Aggregated Data may be derived from your personal data but is not considered personal data in law as this data does **not** directly or indirectly reveal your identity.
 For example, we may aggregate your Usage Data to calculate the percentage of users accessing a specific Platform feature.
 However, if we combine or connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this privacy policy.